Did you know that over 6 million car accidents happen every year?

 Try to learn as much as you can about an attorney, such as their past cases and approach to lawsuits.
 You should also discuss payments to see if they’ll fit your budget.
 Providing that it’s a good lawyer, you won’t have a problem acquiring the funds to cover the costs.

-After reading this article, you now know everything you need to know about filing a lawsuit for a minor car accident.
+By now know you should know what need to know about filing a lawsuit for a minor car accident.
 No matter how little the damages are, know that you’re entitled to compensation to pay for everything.
+Plus below is an infographic to help further drive the point home about the dangerous impact of distracted driving.

 If you’ve recently been in a car accident, we encourage you to hire an attorney as soon as possible.
 The sooner you start working with the best attorney, the easier it’ll be to get compensation after you file a lawsuit.